-Environmental responsibility initiatives taken by a firm can involve reducing pollution, greenhouse gas emissions, and the sustainable use of natural resources.
+Environmental responsibility initiatives aim to reduce pollution and greenhouse gas emissions and the sustainable use of natural resources.

-Human rights responsibility initiatives taken by a firm can involve providing fair labor practices (i.e., equal pay for equal work), fair trade practices, and disapproving child labor.
+Human rights responsibility initiatives involve providing fair labor practices (e.g., equal pay for equal work) and fair trade practices, and disavowing child labor.

-Philanthropic responsibility initiatives taken by a firm can involve funding educational programs, supporting health initiatives, donating to worthy causes, and supporting community beautification projects.
+Philanthropic responsibility can include things such as funding educational programs, supporting health initiatives, donating to causes, and supporting community beautification projects.

-Economic responsibility initiatives taken by a firm involves improving the firm’s business operation while participating in sustainable practices.
-For example, using a new manufacturing process to minimize wastage.
+Economic responsibility initiatives involve improving the firm’s business operation while participating in sustainable practices – for example, using a new manufacturing process to minimize wastage.

 Business Benefits of CSR

 In a way, corporate social responsibility can be seen as a public relations effort.
-However, it goes beyond that; corporate social responsibility can boost a firm’s competitiveness.
-The business benefits of corporate social responsibility include:
+However, it goes beyond that, as corporate social responsibility can also boost a firm’s competitiveness.
+The business benefits of corporate social responsibility include the following:

 CSR adds value to firms by establishing and maintaining a good corporate reputation and/or brand equity.

-Customers of a firm that practices CSR feel that they are helping the firm support a cause.
+Customers of a firm that practices CSR feel that they are helping the firm support good causes.

-Investing in operational efficiencies results in operational cost savings and reduced environmental impact.
+Investing in operational efficiencies results in operational cost savings as well as reduced environmental impact.

-Strong relationships with regulatory bodies can reduce a firm’s regulatory burden.
+Strong relationships with regulatory bodies can help to reduce a firm’s regulatory burden.

 Example of CSR in Canada

-- Cameco Corporation oversees education programs directed towards northern and Aboriginal peoples through their northern Saskatchewan five-pillar strategy.
+Cameco Corporation oversees education programs directed toward northern and Aboriginal peoples through their northern Saskatchewan five-pillar strategy.

-- Goldcorp Inc. strives to make a positive impact on their communities by supporting education and health initiatives and sponsorship of special events.
+Goldcorp Inc. strives to make a positive impact on its communities by supporting education and health initiatives and sponsorship of special events.